DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 You will need to complete the following steps to setup your DigiNode on a Raspberry Pi:

-1. Connect the SSD you will be using with your Raspberry Pi to your Mac or Windows computer.
+1. Connect the SSD you will be using with your Raspberry Pi to your Mac or Windows PC.
+2. Download and install Raspberry Pi Imager
-2. Use 'Raspberry Pi imager' to pre-configure the Raspberry Pi operating system and write it to the SSD.
+3. Use 'Raspberry Pi imager' to pre-configure the Raspberry Pi operating system and write it to the SSD.
-3. Connect the SSD to the Raspberry Pi, along with power and ethernet cable (if using) and power it on.
+4. Connect the SSD to the Raspberry Pi, along with power and ethernet cable (if using) and power it on.
-4. Once the Pi has booted up, connect to the system remotely from your Mac or Windows PC using SSH and run the DigiNode Setup script.
+5. Once the Pi has booted up, connect to the system remotely from your Mac or Windows PC using SSH and
+6. Run the DigiNode Setup script to install and configure your DigiByte Node and/or DigiAsset Node
-5. Assign the Raspberry Pi a fixed IP address on your network and open the relevant ports on your router.
+7. Assign the Raspberry Pi a fixed IP address on your network and open the relevant ports on your router.

 ## STEP 1 - Connect the SSD to your Windows or Mac computer